 Below we will describe shortly how we use InVision when it comes to Web Design Collaboration with Clients.

 Once we start any web design project, we make sure to create the project in InVision and add there all the project stakeholders: Project Manager Email, Client Email, Creative Director Email.
 We add InVision project to Slack relevant Channel to get notified about all the comments and statuses.

 This is one of the InVision features that facilitate the communication between the Client and Designer and keep it as simple as possible.

 The project stakeholders can leave their comments directly on any design elements of the page.
 We select what part of the design we want to comment on and write the message in the text box making it as detailed as possible.

-In the case, the message is not clear enough, or there is a need for more details, or maybe Designer or Creative Director wants to suggest other solution or approach – we make sure to @mention the message owner and reply as detailed as possible.
+In the case, the message is not clear enough, or there is a need for more details, or maybe the Designer or Creative Director wants to suggest other solutions or approaches – we make sure to @mention the message owner and reply as detailed as possible.